lesersokerbok/lsb-wpengine/README.md

 * Build assets:
 `grunt build`
 * Commit assets:
-`git commit -a -m "Assets buildt for release/hotfix"`
+`git commit -a -m "Assets built for release/hotfix"`
 * Push to test
 `git push lsbtest`
 * Test the sites and if no errors are found finish the release or hotfix:
 `git flow hotfix finish <x.x.x>` or
 `git flow release finish <x.x.x>`
+* Create snapshot of site on [my.wpengine.com](https://my.wpengine.com/installs/lsb/backup_points)
 * Finally push to the `lsb` install:
 `git push lsbprod`